tylertitsworth/5th-age-srd/Classes/Necromancer.md

 No undead creature that is not under the direct command of a necromantic relationship can attack you unless you attack it or cast a spell against it first.

+### Tomb Knight

+You can wield one-handed martial melee weapons and wear shields and heavy armor without an attack penalty.
+Increase your base AC in heavy armor to 13.

+You gain a 3-point skill put toward knightly virtues, such as heraldry, falconry, jousting, or courtly love.

+_Special:_ If you are a hybrid necromancer, you now count as a “skillful warrior” and no longer reduce your WEAPON die from the necromancer side.
+However, you lose one necromancer spell slot of the highest level you can cast.

+#### Adventurer Feat

+When wielding a shield, you can cast ranged necromancer spells without provoking opportunity attacks.

+#### Champion Feat

+If you hit with your next melee attack after you cast a necromancer spell, you deal additional negative energy damage equal to the spell level.
+Only count the highest level spell, multiple spells do not stack.

+#### Epic Feat

+You gain a +1 bonus to hit with necromancer spells against enemies you are engaged with.

+### Vigor Mortis

+Increase your base PD to 11 and your base hit points to 7 + Con.

+Once per day per Dexterity modifier (minimum 1), you can perform a bizarre freak show stunt with your body.
+Bend it in unnatural ways, pierce it, cough up bugs, maybe even detach and reattach a limb.
+If you stare into the disgusted faces of your fellow players, you are doing it right.
+This does not require a skill check, unless the GM decides to require one, such as for a particularly artistic execution.

+#### Adventurer Feat

+While staggered, increase your recovery dice to d8s.

+#### Champion Feat

+You can expend one use of your stunt as an interrupt action to reduce the damage you take from a physical attack to half.

+#### Epic Feat

+Gain three extra daily uses of your stunt.

 ## 1st Level Spells

+### Bat Form

+Close-quarters spell

+Daily

+**Effect:** You transform into a small, winged, bat-like creature with glowing red eyes.
+In bat form, you can fly, locate objects via echolocation, hunt insects, and sleep upside down, but you can’t really fight.
+Your small size and erratic movement makes you harder to hit (+2 AC), but if you take any damage, you revert back to your normal form.
+Otherwise, you can stay in bat form for up to a full day, or change back as a standard action any time.
+You cannot cast spells in bat form.

+#### Champion Feat

+You can transform one ally per spell level into a bat.

 ### Channel Life